aoikurokawa/blog-engine/posts/run-an-ethereum-validator-node/post.md

 ## Pre-requisites

 To run an ETH 2.0 node one needs:

 - **Validator client**
-Responsible for producing new blocks and attestations in the beacon chain and shard chains In this time, I will use [Lighthouse]([https://github.com/paradigmxyz/reth](https://github.com/sigp/lighthouse/tree/stable)).
+Responsible for producing new blocks and attestations in the beacon chain and shard chains In this time, I will use [Lighthouse](https://github.com/sigp/lighthouse/tree/stable).

 - **Beacon chain client**
 Responsible for managing the state of the beacon chain, validator shuffling, and more.

-- ETH 1 node
+- ETH 1 node (execution client)
-RethSupplies incoming validator deposits from the eth1 chain to the beacon chain client.
+Reth supplies incoming validator deposits from the eth1 chain to the beacon chain client.
 In this time, I will use [Reth](https://github.com/paradigmxyz/reth).

 - ETH balance
-Goerli ETH and some ETH for deposit transaction fees.
+Goerli ETH for deposit and transaction fees.

 - Wallet